jfgreen/jfgreen.uk/content/python-memory-usage.md

        288  involuntary context switches
 ```

-Given a simmilar program for each of the representation, we can see how they
+Given a similar program for each of the representations, we can see how they
 compare.

-Here are the results for a `count` of 1000000.:
+Here are the results for a `count` of 1000000:

 | Representation        | Max RSS (Bytes) |
 | --------------------- | --------------- |